-- "we," "us," "Our," "Capitala Finance" and the "Company" refer to Capitala Finance Corp. and its subsidiaries, - "Capitala Investment Advisors" or "investment adviser" refer to Capitala Investment Advisors, LLC, - the "administrator" refers to Capitala Advisors Corp., - the "Legacy Funds" refers collectively to Fund II, Fund III and their respective general partners; and - the "Legacy Investors" refers to the investors that received shares of our common stock through the Formation Transactions.
+- "we," "us," "our," "Capitala Finance" and the "Company" refer to Capitala Finance Corp. and its subsidiaries, - "Capitala Investment Advisors," the "Investment Advisor," or "investment adviser" refer to Capitala Investment Advisors, LLC. - the "Administrator" or the "administrator" refers to Capitala Advisors Corp., - the "Legacy Funds" refers collectively to Fund II, Fund III and their respective general partners; and - the "Legacy Investors" refers to the investors that received shares of our common stock through the Formation Transactions.